Microsoft Places

 5. Label your workspaces:

-- The relevant bookable workspaces (e.g., meeting rooms, desks) can be labelled within the platform.
+All the relevant bookable workspaces (e.g., meeting rooms, desks) will need to be labelled and this can be done within the IMDF creation platform.

-- If you initially uploaded DWG files that included meeting room names and desks, these labels may be automatically detected and inserted, but you may wish to double-check these.
+If you initially uploaded DWG files that included meeting room names and desks, these labels may be automatically detected and inserted, but you may need to double-check these.

-You will now be ready to export your finalised IMDF data as one or more ZIP files, with each ZIP corresponding to a specific office building.
+You will now be ready to export your finalised IMDF data as a ZIP file.

-It is this file that you need to upload into Microsoft Places, and how to do this is described in our next article.
+This is this file that you need to upload into Microsoft Places, and how to do this is described in our related article on how to correlate and upload your IMDF in Places >

 A final note again, is that you can also take a DIY approach to creating IMDF files, and we will make this the subject of another blog – but as we indicated earlier it’s hard work!